 There are plenty of reasons for this – not only has the US economy changed hugely since then, there have been massive changes in terms of mergers and company breakdowns.
 Don’t take the lower figure for negative, as the economic landscape is always changing.

-5 Steps to Buying US Stocks in the UK
+How to Buy US Stocks from the UK

 Let’s consider a few simple steps you need to keep in mind when getting started with buying US stocks from the UK.